 For many, the most difficult part in the process of mixing is to “reconcile” kicks with basses.
 When this drum and bass will not fit the same sound spectrum and would “choke” the result will be a weak mix, stupid and flat.

-Article’s theoretical approach is intentionally generic to be easily understood by as many people, no matter what program or tools used.
+The article’s theoretical approach is intentionally generic to be easily understood by as many people, no matter what program or tools are used.

 Also, you can read: Behind the Audio Mastering Process – Tips and Tricks